Evaluating a Methodology for Increasing AI Transparency: A Case Study: Introduction

-The goal of this paper is to evaluate this methodology via a case study of an independent team that built FactSheets for multiple real AI models and systems over three months.
-We interviewed 16 participants to address the following research questions: \begin{itemize} \item[RQ1] Is the methodology usable by FS team members not trained in human-centered practices? \item[RQ2] How well did the resulting FactSheets address the needs of different consumers? \item[RQ3] What did consumers and producers of FactSheets see as the benefits and costs? \end{itemize}
+The goal of this paper is to evaluate this process via a field study of development teams documenting multiple real AI models and systems over three months.
+While acknowledging that people outside a development organization (auditors, regulators, affected users) need documentation tailored for them, we focus here on those building models, documenting them, and using this documentation for internal purposes.
+Without accurate and complete internal documentation, creating external public-facing documentation becomes difficult.
+We interviewed 16 members of these teams to address the following research questions: \begin{itemize} \item[RQ1] Is the documentation process usable by team members not trained in human-centered practices? \item[RQ2] How well did the resulting documentation address the needs of different consumers? \item[RQ3] What did consumers and producers of the documentation see as the benefits and costs of following this process? \end{itemize}